 Most auto insurers have a threshold limit for damage expenses that once surpassed, automatically increases your premium.
 The treatment of accidents can also vary significantly from state to state.

 Don’t forget to consider whether it’s even worth it for you to file a claim.
 In some cases, it’s a must, but if the damages are less than your deductible, then you may want to pay for them out of pocket to avoid a rate increase.
 Just make sure all of your bases are covered when dealing with a stranger.
 Often, it’s important that both of you sign a document listing out damages so that you don’t find yourself in a more complicated situation.
-Furthermore, if the accident only involved you, and no collision with another vehicle, then you may find it’s worth it to pay for the expenses privately.
+Furthermore, if the accident only involved you, and no collision with another vehicle, then you may find it’s worth it to pay for the expenses yourself.

 Remember, your car insurance premium is based on several factors.
 In general, one single accident should not raise your rates exceptionally.
 However, you may want to look into whether your policy includes accident forgiveness.
 Perhaps, that’s something you can add on to prepare for the future.

 There is no magic number.
 As you know, your individual car insurance rate is based on many factors so premium increases vary considerably after accidents.
-Depending on whether or not your state has a no-fault law, which means each driver’s car insurance must pay a portion of costs regardless of fault, then your premium will almost surely increase.
+Depending on whether or not your state has a no-fault insurance law, which means each driver’s car insurance must pay a portion of costs regardless of fault, then your premium will almost surely increase.
 Typically, a rate rise can last anywhere from 2-5 years so it is worth asking about a timeline when you file a claim.
 If you’re still unhappy with your rate, you can always try shopping around.

 Accidents happen.
 Don’t beat yourself up over them.
 Just be sure you have insurance.
 The best thing you can do is be aware and prepared.